knowler/words/content/gg-a-git-directory-jumping-helper.md

 still WordPress, the project structure is not exactly flat.
-Often I’ll need to jump to Trellis’ directory to start the development VM, run a deploy, or update an environment’s configure, but shortly after jump back to the directory of the theme or plugin I’m working on.
+Often I’ll need to jump to Trellis’ directory to start the development VM, run a deploy, or update an environment’s configuration, but shortly after jump back to the directory of the theme or plugin I’m working on.
 Remembering the level of depth and simply writing out the path can be a tedious and erroneous task.

 ## A simple solution